Oregon extends March run with 72-54 win over Wisconsin

 Oregon: The Ducks were expected to be here after being ranked 14th in the preseason and picked first in the Pac-12.
 But a season-ending injury to star freshman Bol Bol early in the season helped derail the season.
 The Ducks lost at home to Texas Southern, had an epic collapse against UCLA and then lost three straight in February before this current run.

 Wisconsin: Happ returned for his senior season in part to get the Badgers back to the tournament after their 19-year streak ended with a losing record last year.
 He delivered all season, averaging 17.5 points, 10.1 rebounds and 4.6 assists per game to help Wisconsin finish fourth in the Big Ten.
 But he ended his career on a down note.
-He was held to 12 points and eight rebounds and had zero assists.
+He was held to 12 points, eight rebounds, zero assists and five turnovers.

+“There were extra bodies around me all the time,” he said.
+“So they were trying to force me to take it out and have other guys make plays.”

 UP NEXT